jalaali/jalaali-js/README.md

 # Jalaali JavaScript

-A few javascript functions for converting Gregorian and Jalaali calendar systems to each other.
+A few javascript functions for converting Jalaali (Jalali, Persian, Khayyami, Khorshidi, Shamsi) and Gregorian calendar systems to each other.

 ## About